You Gotta Know These Video Game Series

 - Madden NFL: The Madden series (which, prior to 1993, was simply known as John Madden Football due to licensing issues), has featured yearly installments since 1990 and is published by EA Sports (which also publishes the FIFA soccer series).
 Madden NFL traditionally features a different player on its box art each year; an apparent string of injuries to and poor seasons by players on the cover of that particular year’s game has become known as the Madden Curse.

-This article was contributed by NAQT writer Erik Nelson.
+This article was contributed by NAQT editor Erik Nelson.